Ain't: Rhetorical and popular usage

-Ain't can be used in both speech and writing to catch attention and to give emphasis, as in "Ain't that a crying shame" or "If it ain't broke, don't fix it."
+Ain't can be used in both speech and writing to catch attention and to emphasize, as in "Ain't that a crying shame" or "If it ain't broke, don't fix it."
 Merriam-Webster's Collegiate Dictionary gives an example from film critic Richard Schickel: "the wackiness of movies, once so deliciously amusing, ain't funny anymore."
 It can also be used deliberately for what The Oxford Dictionary of American Usage and Style describes as "tongue-in-cheek" or "reverse snobbery".
 Star baseball pitcher Dizzy Dean, a member of the Baseball Hall of Fame and later a popular announcer, once said, "A lot of people who don't say ain't, ain't eatin'."

-Although ain't is seldom found in formal writing, it is frequently used in more informal written settings, such as popular song lyrics.
+Although ain't is seldom found in formal writing, it is frequently used in informal writing, such as popular song lyrics.
 In genres such as traditional country music, blues, rock n' roll and hip-hop, lyrics often include nonstandard features such as ain't.
 This is principally due to the use of such features as markers of "covert identity and prestige".

-Ain't is standard in some fixed phrases, such as "You ain't seen nothing yet".